 Leah Brown FRSA, The Fixer

-Who we work with
+Who we are for

+We do not name the institutions we work with, in pitches, on this website, or anywhere else, and we only use case studies with express permission.
 The chairs and chief executives who call us do so because what they say goes no further, and that holds after the engagement ends as firmly as during it.

 Read by 6,500+ chairs, chief executives, non-executives, lawyers, communications leaders, and charity leaders.